codefresh-io/cap-docs.codefresh.io/_docs/deployments/helm/helm-environment-promotion.md

 max-width="80%"
 %}

 You can use different clusters for each column or different namespaces from the same cluster.
 You can even mix and match both approaches.
 As an example, you could create a Helm board with the following environments:

-* Column 1 - dev cluster showing all namespaces (DEV)
+* Column 1, dev cluster showing all namespaces (DEV)
-* Column 2 - namespace qa from cluster staging (QA)
+* Column 2, namespace qa from cluster staging (QA)
-* Column 3 - namespace staging from cluster staging (STAGING)
+* Column 3, namespace staging from cluster staging (STAGING)
-* Column 4 - namespace production from cluster prod (PRODUCTION)
+* Column 4, namespace production from cluster prod (PRODUCTION)

 Once you have your columns in place, you can move Helm releases between clusters/namespaces by drag-n-drop.
-Each Helm release can be dragged to any other column either promoting it (e.g., QA to Production) or shifting it left (e.g. prod to qa)
+Each Helm release can be dragged to any other column either promoting it, for example, from QA to Production, or shifting it left, for example, from  Production to QA.

 ## Creating a custom Helm Board

-Create your own Helm board.
+Create your own Helm board with a single or multiple Helm applications.
 You can create as many boards as you want.
-Each board can deal with a single or multiple Helm applications.

 1. In the Codefresh UI, from the DevOps Insights section in the sidebar, select [**Helm  Boards**](https://g.codefresh.io/helm/helm-kanban/){:target="\_blank"}.